thrasosc/valorcore-mod/src/main/resources/assets/valorcore/lavender/entries/valor_guide/game_mechanics/thirst.md

 ;;;;;

-Simply place the %{block.dehydration.bamboo_pump}% on a flat surface, attach an empty bottle or bucket using right-click, right-click to turn on and off the pump, then shift-right-click to obtain your purified water container.
+Simply place the %{block.dehydration.bamboo_pump}% on a flat surface, attach an empty bottle or bucket, press <keybind;key.use> to turn on and off the pump, then <keybind;key.sneak>-<keybind;key.use> to obtain your purified water container.